Norse-IoT/Occupancy-Frontend/README.md

 # Ultrasonic Frontend
-Frontend for the Norse IoT Ultrasonic sensor project.
+Frontend for the Norse IoT Opera Box Occupancy project.

 Heavily WIP at the moment.